 In terms of these guidelines, “child, children and young people” mean those under the age of 18 as defined by The Children Act 1989.
 A vulnerable adult is a person aged 18 years or over who may be unable to take care of themselves or protect themselves from harm or from being exploited.
 The Care Act 2014 sets out a clear legal framework.

-For general purposes we are on our guard to notice anyone of any age who appears in need of protection or addition support to cope with their living environment in general, or a specific situation.
+For general purposes we are on our guard to notice anyone of any age who appears in need of protection or additional support to cope with their living environment in general, or a specific situation (see below in relation to concerns about children.)

 Definition of Vulnerable Adults